 **Arturo Junghans S.A. in Venice was originally founded in 1878 by the Fratelli Herion (Herion brothers).
 Mr. Arthur Junghans, the founder of the Uhrenfabrik Junghans in Schramberg, Germany, became a partner in 1899 and only a few years later in 1903 the company had factories in 8 different locations and was considered to be the largest watch factory in the world.
 The daily watch production in 1920 of the Venice branch was of 1500 watches.
 After the occupation of Italy by the Nazis in 1943 the factory became a producer of military fuses.

 What does this summary of the Italian campaign during WW2 have to do with the 3646 with dodecagonal bezel in the Archivio Storico Panerai?
-Well, since both “original” 3646 with dodecagonal bezel are based on Type F or G from the very last batch of 1944 it becomes obvious that the Nazis did not seize all watches.
+Well, since both “original” 3646 with dodecagonal bezel are based on Type F or G from the very last batch of 1944 it becomes obvious that the Germans did not seize all watches.
 Around 40 examples or so remained in Florence.

 Post war period